-Warning: While retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
+Also keep in mind that, while retirement plan distributions aren't subject to the additional 0.9% Medicare tax (see page 4) or 3.8% NIIT, they are included in your MAGI.
 That means they could trigger or increase the NIIT, because the thresholds for that tax are based on MAGI.